rkjbnz/fast_food/README.md

     # Run this task to setup your initial configuration.
 This can be run on a completely fresh server
     # It installs and sets up ruby, git, mysql, apache, passenger and imagemagick.
 You will need your server ip address.
 Everything is done as root.
-    # (tested on ubuntu 10.04, 11.04 you might have to change the deploy.rb file different versions and distros)
+    # (tested on ubuntu 10.04, 11.04 you might have to change the deploy.rb file for different versions and distros)

     rake deployment:setup (Follow the prompts)